bluesky/bluesky/doc/source/hardware.rst

 ++++++++++++++++++

-A toy "test" implementation the interface is included in the ``bluesky.examples`` module.
+A toy "test" implementation the interface is included in the :mod:`ophyd.sim` module.
 These implementations act as simulated hardware, and we use them extensively in examples, demos, and the test suite.
 They can also be useful for exercising analysis workflows before running a real experiment.
 API documentation is below.

-.. autoclass:: bluesky.examples.Reader
-.. autoclass:: bluesky.examples.Mover